Zizau

 Zizau or Zezow (جيزاو) is a village in the Murzuk Desert in Murzuq District in southwest Libya.
 It is located east of Murzuk and just to the southwest of Funqul.
 A good high road is said to connect Zizau to Traghan, with frequent incrustations of salt.
-The village was visited by western explorers in the early 1820s who described it at the time as having "merely a few huts".
+The village was visited by western explorers in 1822-24 who described it at the time as having "merely a few huts".